Revealed comparative advantage

-The revealed comparative advantage is an index used in international economics for calculating the relative advantage or disadvantage of a certain country in a certain class of goods or services as evidenced by trade flows.
+The revealed comparative advantage (RCA) is an index used in international economics for calculating the relative advantage or disadvantage of a certain country in a certain class of goods or services as evidenced by trade flows.
 It is based on the Ricardian comparative advantage concept.

 It most commonly refers to an index, called the Balassa index, introduced by Béla Balassa (1965).

 In particular, the revealed comparative advantage of country $c$ in product/commodity/good $p$ is defined by: